 This tactic is especially important with any big holiday season.
 Make sure you recognize any new customers that have purchased your product or service around those times and check in that they’re happy with everything.

 This will just remind them to shop with you again.
 For more information on how to retain seasonal shoppers, check out the slides from our webinar.

-The power of knowledge is a strong force when it comes to customer service.
+The power of knowledge is a strong force when it comes to customer appreciation.
 It’s not only reassuring for the customer, but also shows you’re a reliable source to work with.